SBU-CE/Machine-Learning/README.md

 ## Introduction

 This is the repository of the materials taught in Machine Learning course at Shahid Beheshti University.
-In this course, the graduate students will be acquainted with the fundamental concepts of machine learning in general, and it's applications in particular.
+In this course, the graduate students will be acquainted with the fundamental concepts of machine learning in general, and its applications in particular.

 ## Course Instructor: